ramadatta/Scripts/README.md

 So, if at all, my scripts and pipelines are helpful to you, please cite the original publication involved.
 A really big thanks to Github for creating a platform to host our coding scripts.

- Thank you!!
+ <h4>Thank you!!
 Dhanyavaad!!
 Shukriya!!
 Nandri!!
 Dhanyavadamulu!!
 Happy coding!!